 Embedding the AI Strategy - Success to Date

 Recognising the speed at which technology develops, and the need to build our AI maturity, the NSW Government approach is an iterative one.
 There are 22 action items under the AI Strategy that have helped build maturity in the NSW Government's use of AI and the implementation of a mandatory AI Policy and Assurance Framework ensure a consistent approach to privacy, security, transparency and procurement of AI solutions.
 Of the 22 action items, 81% are complete and the remaining items are progressing and on track.
 The work that has been done to date will deliver substantial value to government and customers by encouraging the safe and effective uptake of AI technologies to improve government products and service delivery.

 AI remains a relatively new technology for government and there is community concern about how it is applied, particularly where decisions impact citizens.
 Recognising this, we developed the AI Assurance Framework in partnership with the AI Advisory Committee.
 The Framework provides a mandatory process for agencies to self-assess their AI projects against, to ensure that they are designed with and monitored against explicit standards for performance, reliability, robustness and auditability, and that they align with the NSW Government Ethical AI Principles.

-In April 2021 the inaugural meeting of the AI Advisory Committee was held.
-The Committee was established to provide expert advice on the ethical use of AI for decision-making and service delivery.
+In April 2021 the AI Review Committee (formerly the AI Advisory Committee) held its inaugural meeting.
+The Committee provides expert advice on the ethical use of AI for decision-making and service delivery.
 It is comprised of a range of experts from government, industry, and academia, and is the first of its kind in Australia.
-The Committee has played an instrumental role in the development of the AI Assurance Framework and will soon be re-established as the AI Review Committee which will be responsible for reviewing agencies' assurance assessments.
+The Committee has played an instrumental role in the development of the AI Assurance Framework and is responsible for reviewing agencies' assurance assessments.